Toluayomi/Pharmaceutical-Sales-Report/README.md

 ### Project Overview
 This repository contains a detailed pharmaceutical (Drugs) sales analysis, featuring key performance metrics, sales trends, regional distribution, and customer insights.
-Built using Power BI, and Excel, the report provides actionable insights to optimize sales strategies and drive business growth.
+Built using Power BI, and Excel, the findings in this report provides actionable insights to optimize sales strategies and drive business growth and profitability.

 ### Data Sources
 Sales Data: The primary dataset used for this analysis is the "drug_sales.csv" file, containing detailed information about drugs sales made by the pharmaceutical company